Q3 Curve thumbnail

 Macroeconomy & the Truckload Market: Key Takeaways

-- We are operating in a fluid environment — tariffs and trade policy are driving significant economic uncertainty, which has led to declining consumer confidence and rising long-term inflation expectations.
+• We are operating in a fluid environment — tariffs and trade policy are driving significant economic uncertainty, which has led to declining consumer confidence and rising long-term inflation expectations, though both have mitigated somewhat since Q1.

-- That said, any tariff de-escalation could spur increased demand (and subsequent supply chain volatility) in the second half of 2025.
+• That said, any tariff de-escalation could spur increased demand (and subsequent supply chain volatility) during peak season.

-Truckload Market Trends to Watch in Q2 2025
+Truckload Market Trends to Watch in Q3 2025

 We have climbed out of the trough of the truckload market cycle and are well into year-over-year rate inflation.

-Let’s unpack a few of the key trends impacting the market before we dive into the updated Q2 forecast.
+Let’s unpack a few of the key trends impacting the market before we dive into the updated Q3 forecast.

 1. Freight demand could snap back, driving truckload market volatility.